 Lapidary words, which do not admit replies except that the transmutation of metals is only a trial to test the dissolving perfection of Mercurius.
 The general misunderstanding about the emission of the higher octave of the philosopher’s egg during the last cooking – therefore, the construction of a cosmic resonator, with all the philosophical and theurgical problems that this operation entails – is precisely the reason that leads to today’s identification of Alchemy with spagyrics and the Baroque age iatrochemistry.

-I am perfectly aware that classical Alchemy is of little interest today, partly due to the complexity of the baroque age treatises on the subject, partly due to the modern mystification mentioned above, partly because it is poorly chemical for chemists, unacceptably philosophical for philosophers, not very lugubrious for theurgists, not too coarse for magicians – but, conversely, not sufficiently “ethereal” for spiritualists.
+I am perfectly aware that classical Alchemy is of little interest today, partly due to the complexity of the baroque age treatises on the subject, partly due to the modern mystification mentioned above, partly because it is poorly chemical for chemists, unacceptably philosophical for philosophers, not very lugubrious for theurgists, not too coarse for magicians.
+But, conversely, not sufficiently “ethereal” for spiritualists.
 Ultimately, unattractive.

 It makes me smile with sadness to see those who have read sagas mentioning philosophers’ stones and the alchemist Flamel, just to let themselves be involved in the sentimental and entertainment aspect of them.
 No wonder that’s what fiction and narrative are about, but not even curiosity was raised.